LuckyGirl-XU/FastHeP/README.md

-# TecHNet
+# FastHeP

-This repo is the open-sourced code for the proposed TecHNet
+This repo is the open-sourced code for the proposed FastHeP

 # Requirements